-Please do not allow vaccinations to be given to your dog with cancer.
+Please do not allow vaccinations to be given to your cat or dog with cancer.
 Vaccines are described by vaccine manufacturers to be "Safe when administered to a healthy pet."
 Clearly, a pet with cancer is not a healthy pet!

 CLICK To print a Vaccine Waiver form.

 If your dog has a tumor that is accessible, your vet will attempt a fine needle aspirate (FNA), to determine if the tumor is cancerous.
 If this method fails, or if the tumor is not accessible (in the brain or in an internal organ, unreachable by a needle), the vet will recommend a surgical biopsy.

 If you plan to have the tumor removed whether it's cancerous or not, then find out if the surgical biopsy and the surgery may be combined.
 If the presence of cancer will change the nature of the surgery significantly, you can opt to have the more extensive surgery done regardless, or you can agree to the surgical biopsy to be followed by .
 If there is any question about how to proceed, consult a board certified surgeon or oncologist for a second opinion before allowing surgery.
 Or ask your veterinarian to consult one.
 Make every effort to remove the tumor with wide, clean margins THE FIRST TIME to avoid the double trauma to your dog and the double expense to you of needing a second surgery.